tunaphish/blog/content/notes/metacognition.md

 > Absorb what is useful, reject what is useless, add what is essentially your own.
 > -- Bruce Lee

-## emotions (the enthusiasm from a good professor, a fiction book conveying philosophy through tragic prose about human stories)
+## [[emotions-as-an-affect-heuristic]] (the enthusiasm from a good professor, a fiction book conveying philosophy through tragic prose about human stories)
 ## creative projects and active engagement
 a principle employed by thinking that [[writing-is-the-only-thing-that-matters]]